Semantic wiki

 A semantic wiki is a wiki that has an underlying model of the knowledge described in its pages.
 Regular, or syntactic, wikis have structured text and untyped hyperlinks.
 Semantic wikis, on the other hand, provide the ability to capture or identify information about the data within pages, and the relationships between pages, in ways that can be queried or exported like a database through semantic queries.

 Semantic wikis were first proposed in the early 2000s, and began to be implemented seriously around 2005.
 As of 2021, well-known semantic wiki engines are Semantic MediaWiki and Wikibase.

 Key characteristics

 Formal notation

 The knowledge model found in a semantic wiki is typically available in a formal language, so that machines can process it into an entity-relationship model or relational database.

 The formal notation may be included in the pages themselves by users, as in Semantic MediaWiki, or it may be derived from the pages or the page names or the means of linking.

 For example, using a specific alternative page name might indicate that a specific type of link was intended.

-Providing information through a formal notation allows machines to calculate new facts (e.g. relations between pages) from the facts represented in the knowledge model.
+Providing information through a formal notation allows machines to calculate new facts, as relations between pages, from the facts represented in the knowledge model.